PlugnPay/shopping-cart-WooCommerce/woocommerce_api_ach_module/plugnpay-api-ach-payment-gateway-for-woocommerce/readme.txt

 6. This plugin uses internal card processing, so faster and more reliable.

 == Installation ==
 Easy steps to install the plugin:

 1. Upload `plugnpay-api-ach-payment-gateway-for-woocommerce` folder/directory to the `/wp-content/plugins/` directory
-2. Activate the plugin through the "Plugins" menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to WooCommerce => Settings
-4. On the "Settings" page, select "Payment Gateways" tab.
+4. On the 'Settings' page, select 'Payment Gateways' tab.
-5. Under "Payment Gateways" you will find all the available gateways, select "PlugnPay API ACH" option
+5. Under 'Payment Gateways' you will find all the available gateways, select 'PlugnPay API ACH' option
 6. On this page you will find option to configure the plugin for use with WooCommerce
 7. Enter the API details (Gateway Username, Remote Client Password)
 8. Configurable elements: